 Aside from the remains of the former Church of the Mother of God (Mater Dei), visitors can also visit the Crypt below where the relics of the Martyrs of Japan and Vietnam rest.
-The crypt was quite cold and the solemn music/chanting echoes around the room, which makes goosebumps inevitable.
+The crypt was quite cold and the solemn music/chanting echoed around the room, which made goosebumps inevitable.

 Near the Ruins is Mount Fortress which used to be the city’s principal military defense structure.

-Largo do Senado (Senado Square), the city’s urban center, is surrounded by mosaic tiled floors and pastel-coloured neo-classical buildings which create a European atmosphere.
+Largo do Senado (Senado Square), the city’s urban center, is surrounded by mosaic-tiled floors and pastel-colored neo-classical buildings which create a European atmosphere.
 Around the Square is where you can also find the Leal Senado (Loyal Senate) Building, Sam Kai Vui Kum Temple (Kuan Tai), St. Dominic’s Church, Holy House of Mercy, Lou Kau Mansion, and Igreja da Se Cathedral.

 Fisherman’s Wharf, at Macau’s outer harbor, is a ghost town in the morning.
 But that proved to be an advantage still because we didn’t have to compete with crowds just to take pictures.
 It is best to go here in the afternoon.